sunst0rm/Good_to_know/goodtoknow.md

 `nmap --version` to check version

-`nmap --interactive` to enter interacttive mode
+`nmap --interactive` to enter interacttive model

 and then `!sh` to get root